Nilpotent Types and Fracture Squares in Homotopy Type Theory: Localization

 \section{Localization}

 This section is about the localization of nilpotent types away from sets of numbers.
 Let $S : \N \to \N$ be a function enumerating a set of natural numbers.
-In \cite{CORS}, the reflective subuniverse of $\degg(S)$-local types is defined.
+A group $G$ is \define{$\degg(S)$-local} if, for each $n : \N$, the power map $S(n) : G \to G$ is a bijection.
+A morphism of groups $G \to_\Grp G'$ is an \define{algebraic localization} of $G$ away from $S$ if it is the initial morphism into a $\degg(S)$-local group.
+For a natural number $m$ and a pointed type $X$, let $m : \loopspacesym X \to \loopspacesym X$ denote the map that sends a loop $l$ to $l^m$.
+In \citep{CORS}, the reflective subuniverse of $\degg(S)$-local types is defined.
 A type $X$ is \define{$\degg(S)$-local} if, for each $n : \N$, the map $S(n) : \loopspacesym X \to \loopspacesym X$ is an equivalence.
 In Homotopy Type Theory, this localization plays the role of localization away from the set $S$ of classical homotopy theory.
-Similarly, a group $G$ is \define{$\degg(S)$-local} if, for each $n : \N$, the power map $S(n) : G \to G$ is a bijection.
-A morphism of groups $G \to G'$ is an \define{algebraic localization} of $G$ away from $S$, if it is the initial morphism into a $\degg(S)$-local group.

 The main goal of the section is to prove that, when applied to a nilpotent type, $\degg(S)$-localization localizes the homotopy groups of the type.